sivesh1234/nextjs-boilerplate/README.md

 ```bash
 uvicorn spotifyloginv2:app --reload --port 8080
 ```
+Go to http://localhost:8080/login to intiate the Spotify OAuth

 Make sure the fastAPI redirects to the port of the front-end, default is:
 ```bash